Delete 'Wedding Officiant Near Me' From Your Search Bar & Listen to Our Experts

 - Ask a loved one to get ordained and officiate your wedding.

 At The Knot, we highly encourage couples to spend their wedding budget thoughtfully.
-Hire small businesses owned by people whose worldviews align with your own.
-Live out your values as a couple by working with BIPOC-owned, LGBTQIA+-owned, AAPI-owned or women-owned businesses in your area.
-"We are a part of a network of wedding pros that are invested in doing things better and disrupting stale and limited concepts about weddings, relationships, and celebrations," Villar says.
+Book small business owners whose worldviews align with yours.
+Live out your values as a couple and work with BIPOC-owned, LGBTQIA+-owned, AAPI-owned or women-owned businesses in your area.
+(The Knot Pro Tip: Use the diversity filters on The Knot Vendor Marketplace to find vendors you truly believe in—and who believe in you too.)
+"We are a part of a network of wedding pros that are invested in doing things better and disrupting stale and limited concepts about weddings, relationships and celebrations," Villar says.
 "There are people of all races and ethnicities and backgrounds that seek us out for our stances and values.
 Since I'm in a largely white cis-het industry as an immigrant and genderqueer person, I'm here to resonate with and hold space for all the stories that are not often told.
 We want all of our communities to know we're here for them."

-When deciding on who to have officiate your wedding, considering someone you are close to is a nice way to ensure the wedding feels personalized and intimate.
-Also, by asking someone in your circle to officiate a wedding, you may inspire them to continue to do so, which could push the industry forward.
-"I encourage all of my non-binary and trans siblings out there who are romantics, who enjoy participating and/or planning celebrations, and/or have talents that fit into the wedding space to consider where and how you might find your niche," Villar says.
-"We need more of us in these spaces to share our stories, our perspectives, and our vision for a more just and loving world."
-So, if you're having a hard time finding a wedding officiant, maybe it's time to ask someone to become an ordained wedding officiant.
+You can also ask a friend or family member to officiate for you (it's relatively easy to arrange—many celebrities have officiated weddings for their friends).
+When deciding on who'll be your officiant, consider someone you're close to to ensure the wedding feels personalized and intimate.
+Also, when you ask someone in your circle to officiate a wedding, you may inspire them to continue to do so, which could push the industry forward.
+"I encourage all of my non-binary and trans siblings out there who are romantics, who enjoy participating, planning celebrations, or have talents that fit into the wedding space to consider where and how you might find your niche," Villar says.

 What Does the Officiant Say at Your Wedding?